rabyyuson/minimalist/README.md

 # Minimalist

-Quickly build a fast and modern SPA's with cutting-edge technology! ❤
+Cutting-edge boilerplate for building fast and modern SPA's! ❤

 ### Installing